XingjianMao/DM/README.md

 end for
 ```

+## NP hard
+The problem of searching for functional dependencies is considered NP-hard because it involves evaluating all possible pairs of columns in the dataset to determine whether a functional dependency exists.
+As the number of columns increases, the number of possible pairs grows exponentialy, leading to an exponential number of combinations to evaluate in the worst case.

+Moreover, calculating mutual information for each pair is computationally intensive, especially for large datasets with numerous rows and distinct values.
+The complexity is further exacerbated by the entropy calculations and the co-occurrence frequency evaluations required for each pair.
+This combination of exhaustive pairwise evaluation and complex computations makes the problem computationally infeasible to solve optimally within polynomial time for large datasets, thus categorizing it as NP-hard.

 ## References

 [1] Marcus Paradies, Christian Lemke, Hasso Plattner, Wolfgang Lehner, Kai-Uwe Sattler, Alexander Zeier, and Jens Krueger.
 2010.
 How to juggle columns.
 Proceedings of the Fourteenth International Database Engineering & Applications Symposium on - IDEAS '10 (2010). [https://doi.org/10.1145/1](https://doi.org/10.1145/1)